Homemade Artisan Sourdough Bread Recipe | The Woks of Life

 Cold ferment dough overnight: 6:30pm

-Place the dough in the refrigerator overnight or longer to cold ferment.
+Place the dough in the refrigerator overnight or longer to cold ferment (still covered with a plastic bag).
 Cold ferment your dough for at least 8 hours.
 We have found that no more than 12 hours gives us the best results.

 Once you have mastered this recipe, you can try longer ferments.
 We’ve heard of some bakers cold fermenting dough for up to 72 hours!